 In China, one of the drug’s major manufacturing centers, ketamine has seen a dramatic rise in popularity.
 In part, this is due to its low production cost.

 “Ketamine is a cat or horse tranquilizer and not suitable for human consumption”

 A common misrepresentation by the media, this myth gives the impression that ketamine use in humans is somehow deviant.
 But despite its wider use in veterinary medicine, ketamine was originally devised for and tested on humans.
 Nowadays, it’s perhaps the most effective therapy for treatment-resistant depression, while remaining one of our most reliable anesthetics.
 In fact, it’s one of only two injected general anesthetics listed on the World Health Organization’s Model List of Essential Medicines—a core list of “the most efficacious, safe and cost-effective medicines for priority conditions.”

 Ketamine isn’t usually tested for, but it may be included in some extended screens.
 Because of its chemical similarities to PCP, it may also trigger a false positive.
-It’s usually detectable in urine for 2-4 days, but tests looking for ketamine specifically will detect norketamine (the major metabolite) in blood and urine for up to 14 days, or longer in frequent users.
+Ketamine itself stays in your system for 2-4 days, and it’s detectable in your urine throughout this period.
+However, tests looking for ketamine specifically will detect norketamine (the major metabolite) in blood and urine for up to 14 days, or longer in frequent users.

 Frequent users may notice long-term cognitive impairments but occasional users tend not to.
 In any case, symptoms like perceptual distortion, memory loss, and delusional thinking are likely to fade over time.
-Nonetheless, it’s easy to feel “crazy” in the dissociative state itself.
+Nonetheless, it’s easy to feel “crazy” in the dissociative state itself, which is known as “acute psychosis” and sometimes referred to as “bad trips.”
 As with any psychedelic, set and setting are important.